Home

 -

 LF was allocated to Setesdal in 2003.
-4 digit plates now use LF after most of PL
+4 digit plates now use LF after most of PL was skipped.

-was skipped.
 LF trade plates were issued by Horten.

 -

-SS was used for 2, 3 and 4 digit serials, but not for 5 digit serials,
+SS was used for 2, 3 and 4 digit plates, but not for 5 digit plates, because the public objected

-because the public objected to its use, even 50 years after the war.
+to its use, even 50 years after the war.

 -